Baby Sight At 3 Months—What They Can See | Clear Visual Milestones

 Tracking movement involves coordination between eye muscles and brain processing centers responsible for motion detection.
 At this age:

-• Babies watch toys being waved side-to-side.
+• Babies may watch toys being moved slowly side-to-side.

 This enhanced tracking supports attention span growth and lays groundwork for hand-eye coordination needed in grasping and manipulating objects.